-There are tons of different dog food options available on the market, which can make it tough to determine what kind to choose for your pup.
-Luckily, we’ve done the hard work of testing out the most popular dog foods on the market so you don’t have to.
+There are several dog food brands available, which can make it challenging to determine what kind to choose for your pup.
+Luckily, we’ve done the hard work of testing out the most popular dog foods, so you don’t have to.

-We focused on many things, such as ingredients, pricing, kibble size, and taste, during our tests.
-We have identified six options that we think are the best for Maltese puppies.
-Following are thorough reviews of the best food for Maltese puppies that you can rely on to nourish your pooch until they’re ready to move on to adult food.
+We focused on many characteristics, such as ingredients, pricing, kibble size, and taste, during our tests.
+We have identified eight brands that we think are the best for Maltese puppies.
+Following are thorough reviews of the best food for Maltese puppies that you can rely on to nourish your pup until they’re ready to move on to adult food.